jnozzi/cocoadev.com/SiteContent/General/PredicateForManagingIndirectRelationships.markdown

-I am building an iTunes-like browser for my [[CoreData]] bibliographic database.
+I am building an iTunes-like browser for my General/CoreData bibliographic database.
 This is the entities scheme

 http://www.cnomania.it/garage/entities-relationships.jpg